gabrielcostasilva/sb-graphql/README.md

 - [_crud_](./crud/) implements a CRUD example with security and integration tests.

 - [_scalars_](./scalars/) exemplifies the use of custom scalars with GraphQL and Java.

+- [_graphql-client_](./graphql-client/) accesses an existing GraphQL public API and saves its data to a local database.